this motion detecting night light tells Home Assistant when you pass by

 • in your browser, go to the ESPhome section of your Home Assistant installation for example, 192.168.1.X:8123.

-• create a new ‘node’ or click +.
+• create a ‘new device’.
 You’ll now identify the ESP32 development board you use.
 Worry not if you can’t find it: the generic ESP32 will be fine.
-(A ‘node’ is fancy-speak for a device with an IP on a network)

 • click edit to use the ESPHome code editor and note the code that’s already been added.
 Add in (paste) the following and click SAVE.
 Now edit each section to switch my details (wifi; ip; mac address; names) for yours.
 Ensure that you have only one of each section heading eg you want only one esphome: in the left margin.